 You might like what a few others have to say about the wise man:

 With June’s celebration of Fathers Day in mind, I created this encaustic mixed-media painting in honor of the many wise men in the world.
-Since it is a companion painting, I also used my favorite colors, but in the opposite way with rust color surrounding the male symbol (also the symbol of the planet Mars) with turquoise highlights.
+Since it is a companion painting to Today With the Wise Woman, I also used my favorite colors, but in the opposite way with rust color surrounding the male symbol (also the symbol of the planet Mars) with turquoise highlights.
 The wires originating from the center follow a path pouring outward through the arrow.
 The short poem encircling the symbol leads to the bigger note: “Today With the Ageless Wise Man.”

 ⇒For information about purchasing this artwork and/or its companion art, contact Janet Fox.